 What changes are being made to lead sample collection procedures?

-In addition to the current first liter samples collected for lead and copper sampling at sites with LSLs, the revised rule includes a fifth liter sample.
-This will help get a better measure of the lead level in the water resting in the LSL.
+In addition to the current first liter samples collected for lead and copper sampling at sites with LSLs, the revised rule includes a fifth-liter sample.
+This second sample will help better measure the lead level in the water resting in the LSL.
 Samples from non-LSL sites must continue to be first-draw one-liter samples.
-The instructions for collecting fifth liter samples will be finalized by MDH following technical guidance produced by the EPA and ASDWA.
+MDH will finalize the instructions for collecting fifth-liter samples following technical guidance produced by the EPA and ASDWA.

 Will Chain of Custody forms (COCs) and bottles still be provided by MDH prior to the required sampling?